kseniadvorkina/OLMo_thesis/README.md

 # Master Thesis: Temporal Adaptation Techniques in Diachronic Language Modelling

 This repository contains the codebase for the master’s thesis *Temporal Adaptation Techniques in Diachronic Language Modelling*.
+Full text availible online at https://utheses.univie.ac.at/detail/76983/.
 It implements several fine-tuning and adaptation strategies for historical language modelling, including a Mixture of Experts (MoE) architecture trained on temporally split English corpora.
 Key components include temporal conditioning, soft-gated expert selection, and a year prediction heuristic based on gating probabilities.
 Experiments are conducted on the CLMET corpus, using OLMo models and the Hugging Face ecosystem.